bparanj/crystal/electronics/zettel/capacitor.md

 Would you like me to explain more about how this property is used in practical circuit applications?

-The physical reason for this behavior comes down to how electric charge moves in a capacitor.
-Let me break it down:
+The physical reason for this behavior due to how electric charge moves in a capacitor.

 1. Basic Capacitor Structure: